oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 type: conversion
 github: https://github.com/oktadev/okta-spring-boot-vue-crud-example
 changelog:
+- 2023-04-26: Updated to use the Okta Spring Boot starter, which supports Auth0 in v3.0.3.
+You can find the changes to this post in [okta-blog#1365](https://github.com/oktadev/okta-blog/pull/1365) and the example app's changes in [okta-spring-boot-vue-crud-example#8](https://github.com/oktadev/okta-spring-boot-vue-crud-example/pull/8).
 - 2023-01-20: Updated post to add Auth0 and use Spring Boot 3.0.
 You can find the changes to this post in [okta-blog#1284](https://github.com/oktadev/okta-blog/pull/1284).
 Example app changes can be found in [okta-spring-boot-vue-crud-example#6](https://github.com/oktadev/okta-spring-boot-vue-crud-example/pull/6).
 ---